 Intel HD Graphics (Bay Trail) vs Intel HD Graphics 5500 vs Intel HD Graphics 4000

-Intel HD Graphics (Bay Trail)► remove
+Intel HD Graphics (Bay Trail)► remove from comparison

 The Intel HD Graphics (Bay Trail) is a low-end integrated Bay Trail graphics card found in certain Atom models (Z3770), nettops (J2850) and notebook SoCs (N3510).
 It supports DirectX 11 and is based on the Ivy Bridge GPU.
 Clock rates and shader cores, however, are considerably lower.